 49. Writing on the Wall and Chipped-off Paint

-The simplicity of this bar’s design is invigorating: instead of simply having bare brick walls, choose to add personality with writing.
-The bar base is that much more interesting because of the different shades uncovered by old, chipped paint, and the open shelving adds a crisp, clean feel to the entire bar.
+The simplicity of this bar’s design is refreshing: instead of simply having bare walls, choose to add personality with writing.

 50. Shine On

-Finding a winning design for your home bar isn’t easy, yet with time and patience, you’ll surely find something perfect!
-Let us know in the comments section which idea inspired you most.
+Finding a winning design for your home bar isn’t easy, yet with time and patience, you’ll find something perfect!